sugimotot/btsdoc-portal/developers/references_tools/setup_node_gun_screen.md

-## How to setup a running node in the background
+## Manage a running node in the background

 This section will explain how tou manage your nodes by using gun screen and run the bode in the background.